-The result for the owner is an increased 2018 depreciation deduction of $1,479,135.
-Assuming a 29.6 percent federal effective tax rate—37 percent marginal rate after the 20 percent qualified business income (QBI) deduction—and 8 percent discount rate, the owners would reduce federal income tax in 2018 by $437,824, resulting in a present value savings of $280,457.
+The result for the ownership is an increased 2018 depreciation deduction of $1,479,135.
+Assuming a 29.6 percent federal effective tax rate (37 percent marginal rate after 20 percent qualified business income (QBI) deduction) and 8% discount rate, the owners would reduce federal income tax in 2018 by $437,824 resulting in a present value savings of $280,457.

 Sound too good to be true?
 It can be.
-When you complete a cost segregation study, you’re not creating more deductions.
-Instead, you’re accelerating depreciation that would otherwise be spread out over 27.5 or 39 years.
-This timing difference can be an effective cash flow tool, but taxpayers should carefully consider their entire tax situation to assess whether they can benefit from the accelerated depreciation deduction.
-In particular, taxpayers should pay close attention to the effect of recent tax law changes.
-The following are two key provisions to consider:
+When you complete a cost segregation study, you are not creating more deductions.
+Instead you are accelerating depreciation that would otherwise be spread out over 27.5 or 39 years.
+This timing difference can be a powerful cash-flow tool but careful consideration should be given to the taxpayer’s entire tax situation to ensure they can benefit from the accelerated depreciation deduction.
+In particular, close attention should be paid to the effect of recent changes to the tax law.
+These are two of the key provisions to consider:

-- QBI deduction: New Internal Revenue Code Section 199A provides a 20 percent deduction of domestic QBI to individuals, trusts and estates for the 2018 to 2025 tax years.
-To learn more, see our flowchart and white paper.
+- QBI deduction: New Internal Revenue Code §199A provides a 20 percent deduction of domestic QBI to individuals, trusts and estates for the 2018–2025 tax years.
+Learn more with our flowchart and whitepaper.

-- Loss limitations: The TCJA modified the net operating loss rules to limit the deduction to 80 percent of taxable income for losses arising in tax years beginning after December 31, 2017, and added a new limitation on excess business losses for the 2018 to 2025 tax years.
+- Loss limitations: The TCJA modified the net operating loss (NOL) rules to limit the deduction to 80 percent of taxable income for losses arising in tax years beginning after December 31, 2017 and added a new limitation on excess business losses for the 2018–2025 tax years.

 To avoid unintended tax consequences, involve your tax advisor when considering a cost segregation study.